 Committee for review.
 Teams are selected for parity of skill and

 competition and the request will be reviewed and consider all parties

 Teams & Team Composition

-The estimated numbers at each level are as follows and follow the USA Hockey ADM recommendations.
+The estimated numbers on teams follow the USA Hockey ADM

 10‐12 Skaters and 1‐2 Goalies